pauldardeau/tonnerre/README.md

 What's An INI File
 ------------------
-In the 'old days', Windows computers made extensive use of INI files.
+In the old days, Windows computers made extensive use of INI files.
 This was before the system registry came along.
 An INI file is a simple text file that is composed of sections, and each section can have keys and values.